Afnantab/covid19-dashboard-excel-powerbi/README.md

 - Which **top 5 states** reported the highest number of confirmed cases?
 - Which states had the **highest number of Covid-19 deaths**?
 - How did **deaths vary month by month** during the pandemic?
 - Which countries achieved the **highest number of fully vaccinated people**?

----

-### 2. Retail Store Analysis Dashboard
-- What is the **total sales value and total units sold** across all stores?
-- Which **store locations** generated the highest sales value?
-- What is the **distribution of sales value by category** (Furniture, Groceries, Toys, Electronics, Clothing)?
-- Which **suppliers contributed the most** to total sales value?
-- Which are the **Top 10 best-selling products**?
-- How is the **sales value distributed geographically** across different locations?
-- What is the **unit cost comparison by product category**?

 ## 📊 Outcome (Key Metrics)
 From the final dashboard: